vpriya22/data-commons/docs/index.md

 21. [Expanding Livable Zones](space)
 <br><br>

-[The Python Data Loaders](https://docs.datacommons.org/tutorials/) are simpler than the Javascript ones.
-We'll instead send REST from Javascript to our Python Colabs to interact with the GDC API.
+[The Python Data Loaders](https://docs.datacommons.org/tutorials/) require running in advance.
+We're using Javascript to load in real-time using a single timeline widget.

-Finding DCID and property is one challenge in JavaScript, another is handling different JSON structures, which is not an issue when using the Python libraries, as can be seen in this [CoLab&nbsp;for&nbsp;Census&nbsp;Data](https://colab.research.google.com/github/datacommonsorg/api-python/blob/master/notebooks/analyzing_census_data.ipynb).
+TO DO: Find a means to load DCID and property in JavaScript.
+Handle different JSON structures, which is not an issue when using the Python libraries, as can be seen in this [CoLab&nbsp;for&nbsp;Census&nbsp;Data](https://colab.research.google.com/github/datacommonsorg/api-python/blob/master/notebooks/analyzing_census_data.ipynb).

 **Our Universal Filter Menus:**
 Age